ViktorAxelsen/TFE-GNN/README.md

   + Since most of the current network traffic datasets do not have a unified way to partition the training dataset and test dataset, this may lead to differences in results, which is normal.

-In addition to potential differences, we recommend adjusting the hyperparameters in your environment configuration to achieve optimal results.
+In addition to potential differences, we recommend adjusting the hyperparameters in your data and environment configuration to achieve optimal results.

 **We also recommend directly using the code of our latest work, a simple and effective model called [CLE-TFE](https://github.com/ViktorAxelsen/CLE-TFE) based on TFE-GNN.
 CLE-TFE comprehensively surpasses TFE-GNN and supports both flow classification and packet classification tasks while maintaining small computational overhead**.